vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_command_line.md

 title: Command line
 ---

-Once you've installed data-diff using `pip`, it should be available through the `data-diff` command.
+Once you've installed Open Source Data Diff using `pip`, it should be available through the `data-diff` command.

 Run it without any arguments to get the "help" text: